Profile information Member settings

 Get started

-A DPIA is a process designed to help organisations identify and minimise the data protection risks of a project.
-Where the processing (eg obtaining or recording) of personal data (eg names, addresses and information about racial or ethnic origin) is likely to result in a high risk to individuals, a DPIA needs to be completed.
+DPIAs are processes designed to help organisations identify and minimise the data protection risks of projects.
+Where the processing of personal data (eg names, addresses, or health information) is likely to result in a high risk to individuals, a DPIA needs to be completed.
 For more information, read Data protection impact assessments.

 What does an APD cover?